philipturner/openmm-metal/README.md

 TODO: Make the actual plugin and provide build instructions.

 OpenMM's current energy minimizer hard-codes checks for the `CUDA`, `OpenCL`, and `HIP` platforms.
 The Metal backend is currently labeled `HIP` everywhere to bypass this limitation.
 The plugin name will change to `Metal` once OpenMM provides integration internally.
-To prevent source-breaking changes, check for both the `HIP` and `Metal` backends in your source code.
+To prevent source-breaking changes, check for both the `HIP` and `Metal` backends in your client code.

 ## License